MicrosoftDocs/power-platform/power-platform/admin/set-up-managed-identity.md

       }
      ```

-2. Make a patch call to bind the plug-in assembly ID or plug-in package ID with the managed identity record that is created through post call in step #1.
+2. Make a patch call to bind the plug-in assembly ID with the managed identity record that is created through post call in step #1 under section **Create managed identity record in Dataverse**.

    **Plug-in assembly**: